hanneskl/homey/de.hanneskl.idm/README.md

 1. Open http://192.168.87.97
 2. Login with your password
-3. Open console and get the cookie and csfr-token from the request headers.
+3. Open console and get the cookie and csfr from the request headers.
 4. Add them to the settings.

 Note: This needs to be updated whenever the IDM restarts.